silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/01_Templates/02_Common_Variables.md

 ### SiteConfig: Global settings

 <div class="notice" markdown="1">
-`SiteConfig` is a module that is bundled with the `CMS`.
-If you wish to include `SiteConfig` in your framework only web pages.
-You'll need to install it via `composer`.
+<code>SiteConfig</code> is a module that is bundled with the CMS.
+If you wish to include <code>SiteConfig</code> in your framework only
+web pages.
+You'll need to install it via composer.
 </div>

 ```ss